elixir-lang/elixir/README.md

 make compile
 ```

-After your changes are done, please remember to run the full suite with
+After your changes are done, please remember to run `mix format` to guarantee
-`make test` and then `mix format` to guarantee all files are properly
+all files are properly formatted and then run the full suite with
-formatted.
+`make test`.

 If your contribution fails during the bootstrapping of the language,
 you can rebuild the language from scratch with: